 In Artist Deep-dive, we unpack the rise and success of notable artists in the music industry, specifically focusing on their marketing techniques and branding.
 This time we tackle Silk Sonic.

-But it’s not only talent and musical finesse that has set the tone for Silk Sonic’s debut: through a clever decision to collaborate, picking the right name and marketing strategy, the duo has made sure they’re hard to miss.
+But it’s not only talent and musical finesse that has set the tone for Silk Sonic’s debut: through a clever decision to collaborate, picking the right name and marketing strategy, the duo made sure they made a loud introduction.

 Photo: Instagram @SilkSonic